nvladimus/kekse/README.md

                            vrange=[0, 100, 0.01], # [min, max, step]
                            func=self.do_something)
 ```
-In the code above, `add_button('Initialize', 'Tab 0', func=self.initialize)` creates a button named *and* labeled `Initialize`, which belongs to parent widget `Tab 0`, and when the button is clicked, function `self.initialize()` is executed.
+In the code above, `add_button('Initialize', 'Tab 0', func=self.initialize)` creates a button named *and* labeled `'Initialize'`, which belongs to parent widget `'Tab 0'`, and every time the button is clicked, function `self.initialize()` is executed.

 Every new widget is added to the main window (if `parent=None`), or to the `parent` container.
-Again, all containers and widgets are referred by their titles (strings), e.g. as `Tab 0`.
-So, keep an eye on the blank spaces in th titles.
+Again, all containers and widgets are referred by their titles (strings), so keep an eye on the blank spaces.

 ![Device template GUI](./images/dev_template.png)